AD30344/Quiz-AppFinal/README.md

 # Quiz-AppFinal
-Worked a s a pair with Rachel Reilly
+Worked as a pair with Rachel Reilly